 Overall, aging is one of several potential causes of DDD.
 You should consult with your doctor if you believe you may be suffering from this condition to determine the best course of action for treating your symptoms.

-Trauma or Injury to the Spine
+Spinal Trauma or Injury

 Injury or trauma to the spine can be a major cause of degenerative disc disease (DDD).
 Injury to the spinal column can result in damage to adjacent levels, which can cause further damage to the diseased disc.
-The pressure from the injury may also compress and irritate spinal nerves, leading to increased inflammation and pain.
+The pressure from the injury may also compress and irritate spinal nerves, leading to increased inflammation and pain levels.
 Those who have experienced significant trauma or injury should seek medical attention right away to receive an accurate diagnosis and treatment plan.

-Genetics and Other Health Conditions
+Genetic Predisposition and Other Health Conditions

-Genetics, as well as other underlying health conditions, can contribute to the development of degenerative disc disease (DDD).
-Genetics plays a role in determining the amount of natural motion that your spinal discs possess.
-When this motion is reduced due to genetics or other causes, it can lead to increased wear and tear on the discs, which may cause them to become damaged over time.
-Additionally, certain underlying health conditions such as osteoporosis and diabetes can increase the risk of developing DDD by weakening the spine and affecting its ability to naturally repair the damage.For treating DDD, spinal surgery such as lumbar ADR may be an appropriate option for those who are suffering from chronic pain due to their condition.
+Additionally, certain underlying health conditions such as osteoporosis and diabetes can increase the risk of developing DDD by weakening the spine and affecting its ability to naturally repair the damage.
+For treating DDD, spinal surgery such as lumbar ADR may be an appropriate option for those who are suffering from chronic pain due to their condition.
 This procedure replaces worn-out or damaged discs with artificial ones to restore natural motion and reduce pain.
-While this surgical option comes with some risks, it can often provide significant pain relief for those struggling with DDD.
-However, you should consult your doctor before making any decisions regarding your treatment plan to determine if surgery is right for you.

 Diagnosing DDD and Indicators for ADR Surgery

 In some cases, the doctor may recommend spinal fusion surgeries for those suffering from DDD to reduce pain and increase mobility.
 This option involves fusing two adjacent discs to prevent them from slipping or causing further damage to the spine.
-However, not all cases of DDD require surgical intervention, and other treatment options may be more suitable for those with milder symptoms such as physical therapy or anti-inflammatory medications.
+However, not all cases of DDD require surgical intervention, and other treatment options may be more suitable for those with milder symptoms, such as physical therapy or anti-inflammatory medications.

 The doctor may use a number of conservative treatments prior to considering surgery.
 Pain medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants can help reduce pain and improve mobility, while physical therapy exercises can strengthen the muscles surrounding the spine and restore natural motion.
 Additionally, clinical studies have shown that epidural injections with corticosteroids can provide short-term relief for some patients suffering from DDD.